meln5674/kink/README.md

 ### Air-gapped Clusters

 For initial setup, see [here for k3s](https://docs.k3s.io/installation/airgap#prepare-the-images-directory-and-k3s-binary) and [here for rke2](https://docs.rke2.io/install/airgap/#tarball-method).
 You can then make these files and directories available to your cluster pods in a ReadWriteMany PVC using `--set extraVolumes` and `--set extraVolumeMounts`.
 Once you cluster is started, you can load additional images using `kink load docker-image <image name on local daemon>`, `kink load docker-archive <path to tarball>` and `kink load oci-archive <path to tarball>`.
 For accessing the chart, use the `--chart` flag to `kink create cluster` to specify a path to a local checkout of the chart or chart tarball, or use the `--repository-url` flag to specify an accessible chart repository in which you've mirrored the chart.

+### Private Registries

+The `registries` field within the `values.yaml` will be saved as the `registries.yaml` file for k3s/rke2.
+To load credentials and TLS files from a secret or configmap, set the `auth.volume` and/or `tls.volume` fields (which will be stripped from the final file) to the appropriate volume to add to the pod spec, and instead set the username, password, ca_file, etc, fields to the subPath within those volumes.

 ### HTTP Proxies